 It is more subtle.

-Insidiously and insensibly gaining ground over the decades, it is more difficult to detect – or deter: and therefore the more evil.
+Insidiously and insensibly gaining ground over the decades, it is more difficult to detect–or deter: and therefore the eviler.

-It is the wilful closing of one’s eyes to the spirit of the law
+It is the willful closing of one’s eyes to the spirit of the law

 When a judge disembowels the spirit of the law, and claims to uphold the mere letter of the law, he or she is corrupt.

-It is not rule ‘of’ law.
+It is not the rule ‘of’ law.
 It became, under the previous regime, rule ‘by’ law.

 Persons who fall into this group must be removed and dealt with, because,

 ‘… if citizens cannot trust that laws will be enforced in an even-handed and honest fashion, they cannot be said to live under the rule of law.
 Instead, they live under the rule of men corrupted by the law,’ (Dale Carpenter, Flagrant Conduct).

-And so the innocent are convicted, and guilty are released.
-Look around you.
-There are many examples; large and small.
+And so the innocent are convicted, and the guilty are released.
+Look around you, there are many examples; large and small.